 By coming along to Foundation4Work, he was part of a team and the frequent social aspect of being in a work setting was a positive experience.

-Everyone at Foundations noticed the improvement in Al’s overall wellbeing and he told us how much better his mental health was as a result.
-He also told us how positive his home life had become too, due to his happier outlook.
-He started going out walking regularly, to improve his physical health and to continue his improvements to mental health.
+Everyone at Foundations noticed the improvement in Al’s overall wellbeing and he shared with the team how much better his mental health was as a result.
+He disclosed how positive his home life had become too, due to his happier outlook.
+He started going out walking regularly, to improve his physical health and to further improve his mental health.

 “As much as anything, I really appreciate the social aspects of life with Foundations and felt a close connection to the team there.”
 Al